-White-tails, moose, bear and more
+Hunting white-tailed deer, moose, bear and more

 Want to learn more about white-tail in Saskatchewan?
 Check out North American Deer Hunter Magazine’s Special Report on Deer Hunting in Saskatchewan.

 Choosing an outfitter for non-residents and non-Saskatchewan Canadian residents

 Hunting to manage the numbers of antelope, mule deer and elk is reserved for residents of Saskatchewan.
 Most seasons are managed by computer-draw, although there are open seasons for elk in some areas.
-Residents can also hunt moose, black bear and white-tails on over-the-counter tags.For more information, visit the Saskatchewan Ministry of Environment.
+Residents can also hunt moose, black bear and white-tails on over-the-counter tags.
+Check the Hunters and Trappers Guide from the Ministry of Environment for more information.